telerik/document-processing-docs/libraries/radwordsprocessing/editing/mail-merge.md

 * GroupStart/GroupEnd

-Currently, all tags work equally and more than one option exist in order to improve the readability of the documents.
+Currently, all tags work equally and more than one option exists in order to improve the readability of the documents.
 The below example demonstrates how you can use the nested mail merge.

 First you need to define a data source that contains an `IEnumerable` of objects.